Odwantsumane/springboot-api/README.md

-# odwas-springboot-api
+# springboot-api

-this is my springboot api code
+this is a simple spring-boot api

+# attributes

+Has a GUI to display data and manipulate data in the database